 One of the challenges in buying fashion a little more mindfully lies in the journey to find clothing made with fairly paid, happy employees, and within the boundaries of safe and sustainable practices.
 After this, the hurdle is identifying the fabrics these clothes were made of, and considering the impacts both the creation of that fabric had on the environment and its decomposition process.

-Interviews - Meet Amy Pierce, the interior designer who turned her passion for colour into Paint Nail Lacquer.
+Behind the Brand - Meet Amy Pierce, the interior designer who turned her passion for colour into Paint Nail Lacquer.

 Nail polish is not the first thing that comes to mind when you think of ethically made and sustainably sourced products, but it was for Amy Pierce.
 As an interior designer, Amy uses a lot of creative energy in her 9-5, and it was in her love of colour and personal style where a different creative outlet was born.